openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 - **Resilient:** Any time you make a Resist roll, you have advantage on the d20 roll (roll 2 d20 and keep the higher, contrary to normal action rolls).

 - **Superior Concentration (tier 1 - 3, your choice):** Without this feat, only a single boon can be persisted with the Sustain minor action.
-Purchasing this feat allows you to sustain one additional boon simultaneously without losing focus on the others you are already focusing on.
+Purchasing this feat allows you to sustain one additional boon simultaneously without losing focus on the others you are already focusing on. \
-Special: This feat can be purchased multiple times (up to a maximum of 3), each time it is purchased you can maintain one more boon with the Sustain minor action.
+**Special**: This feat can be purchased multiple times (up to a maximum of 3), each time it is purchased you can maintain one more boon with the Sustain minor action.

 > #### Example Simple Monster Build: Swamp Snakes
 >